ManuelWiese/connectivity-monitor/README.md

 speedtest:
   random_delay: 30
-  # i do not recommend using a speedtest this often, since it uses alot of bandwidth
+  # I do not recommend using a speedtest this often, since it uses a lot of bandwidth
   interval: 120
   hosts:
     - d-speed.bi-host.net:8080